 Tall buildings such as churches, car parks, offices and warehouses can often be ideal for installing several boxes to encourage a colony to establish.
 Action for Swifts have had much success and there are several case studies on their website, including St Neots Church, where 46 nest boxes have been installed which continue to be occupied.

 Is there a tall building near you that could be ideal?
 Could you talk to your local parish council or church steward to discuss the idea?
 Does your workplace have the perfect wall?
+Could you point your local church towards our Churchyard Conservation schemes?
 Swifts need us to have these conversations!

 In order to get a better idea of where to focus conservation efforts, we need to know where swifts are already congregating and nesting - and how many we have in our three counties.
 That means we need you to report where you see them when they return in late April 2019 and through their nesting season, especially if you know they are nesting or gathering for 'screaming parties' where they congregate on the wing and rise into the air calling to each other with the distinctive screech that earned them the nickname 'devil bird'.
 Knowing where swifts are nesting, we can help to protect them by giving advice and keeping an eye out for any building repair or renovation work.